-Advice Letter 4299-E
+Advice Letter 4300-E

-Redaction Reference 1) The material submitted constitutes a particular type of data listed in the Matrix, appended as Appendix 1 to D.06-06-066 (Y/N) 3) That it is complying with the limitations on confidentially specified in the Matrix for that type of data (Y/N) 4) That the information is not already public 5) The data cannot be aggregated, redacted, summarized, masked or otherwise protected in a way that allows partial disclosure (Y/N) Length of Time Appendix D Item VII G) Renewable Resource Contracts under RPS program - Contracts without SEPs.
-Y Y Y For information covered under Item VII G) remain confidential for three years after the commercial operation date, or one year after expiration (whichever is sooner).
-For information covered under Item VII (un-numbered category following VII G), remain confidential for three years.
-For information covered under Item VIII A), remain confidential until after final contracts submitted to CPUC for approval.
-For information covered under Item VIII B), remain confidential for three years after winning bidders selected.
+Redaction Reference 1) The material submitted constitutes a particular type of data listed in the Matrix, appended as Appendix 1 to D.O6-06-066 (Y/N) 2) Which category or categories in the Matrix the data correspond to: 3) That it is complying with the limitations on confidentiality specified in the Matrix for that type of data (Y/N) 4) That the information is not already public (Y/N) 5) The data cannot be aggregated, redacted, summarized, masked or otherwise protected in a way that allows partial disclosure (Y/N) PG&E's Justification for Confidential Treatment Length of Time Appendix A Y Item VII G) Renewable Resource Contracts under RPS program - Contracts without SEPs.
+Y Y Y These Appendices contain bid information and evaluations from the 2012 Solicitation; discuss, analyze and evaluate the Projects and the terms of the Power Purchase Agreements ("PPAs"); contain information, analyses and evaluations of project viability; and contain confidential information of the counterparty (including financial information).
+Disclosure of this information would provide valuable market sensitive information to competitors.
+Release of this information would be damaging to negotiations.
+For information covered under Item VII G) remain confidential for three years after the commercial operation date, or one year after expiration (whichever is sooner).
+Item VII (un-numbered category following VII G)) Score sheets, analyses, evaluations of proposed RPS projects.
+In addition, if information about and evaluations of the projects' viability is made public, it could harm the counterparties and adversely affect project viability.
+Finally, certain information has been obtained in confidence from the counterparty under an expectation of confidentiality.
+It is in the public interest to treat such information as confidential because if such information were made public, it would put the counterparty at a business disadvantage, could create a disincentive to do business with PG&E and other regulated utilities, and could have a damaging effect on current and future negotiations with other counterparties.
+For information covered under Item VII G) remain confidential for three years after the commercial operation date, or one year after expiration (whichever is sooner).
+Item VIII A) Bid information and B) Specific quantitative analysis involved in scoring and evaluation of participating bids.
+General Order 66-C. For information covered under Item VIII B), remain confidential until after final contracts submitted to CPUC for approval.
 For information covered under General Order 66-C, remain confidential.